-Generally, pledges and security assignments in commercial transactions are allowed by law to let the creditor enforce its security interest out of court.
+Generally, pledges and security assignments in commercial transactions are allowed by law to let the creditor enforce its security interest out of court (Article 515 Commercial Code (Shou-hou)).
 That is, Japanese law grants the creditor (in the case of commercial transactions) a right to enforce the security interest simply by retaining ownership of the collateral or by proceeding with a private (out of court) auction.